 The Catholic Church commemorated this martyrdom by instituting St. Valentine’s Day, which was likely conflated with Galatin’s Day (a celebration of the love of women) and Lupercalia, as well as a general movement to stamp out pagan traditions.
-In short: it retained the tamer "love" and "fertility" aspects, but without the nudity, violence and inebriation.
+In short: it retained the tamer “love” and “fertility” aspects that are common to today’s Valentine’s Day traditions, but without the nudity, violence and inebriation.

-It wasn’t until 1913 that Hallmark began offering Valentine’s Day cards, but there was plenty of time in between for other countries to develop their own Valentine’s Day customs.
+It wasn’t until 1913 that Hallmark began offering Valentine’s Day cards, but there was plenty of time in between for other countries to develop their own traditions and customs to commemorate Valentine’s Day around the world.
 Here’s some quick trivia to fuel your February water-cooler conversations.

 1. In Japan, Women Are The Ones Who Give Chocolates To Men On February 14

 There are special kinds of inexpensive giri choco, or “obligation chocolate,” that they give to their platonic friends to let them know where they stand (the nicer stuff is reserved for romantic partners).
 Then on March 14, or “White Day,” men up the ante and shower women with even fancier gifts and chocolate.